theArjun/ead-notes/notes/introduction/enterprise-application-architecture/enterprise-application-framework.md

 - It is called a black box model, because we see the inputs and outputs of the system, but not the internal workings of the system.

 #### Business Model
-- It shows goals, strategies and processess that are used to support the mission of the organization.
+- It shows goals, strategies and processes that are used to support the mission of the organization.

 #### System Model
-- It contains requirements, objects, activities and functiona that implement the business model.
+- It contains requirements, objects, activities and functions that implement the business model.

 #### Tech Model
 - It contains the constraints of human, tools, hardware, software and network that implements the system model.

 #### Detailed Representation
-- It presents individual, independent components that can be allocated to contracters for implementation.
+- It presents individual, independent components that can be allocated to contractors for implementation.

 #### Real System
 -  It depicts the operational system under consideration.